-What You Pay for Medicare Part B Covered Services In 2013
+What You Pay for Medicare Part B In 2016

 To be covered by Medicare, you need to make sure that your health care provider accepts Medicare.
 In case you see a provider that does not accept Medicare, you need to pay 100% of the bill – unless you have some other insurance that covers these costs.
 If you are enrolled in a Medicare Advantage Plan (such as an HMO or PPO plan) or have Medicare supplemental insurance, you need to check your policy or consult your plan provider to find out exactly which benefits and what part of the costs are covered.

 However, even if a medical service or an item you need is covered by Medicare, you will in many instances have to pay your share in form of deductibles, coinsurance, or co-payments.
 Most preventive services rendered by a doctor or other health care provider who accepts Medicare are covered in full, but there are also preventive services for which you may have to co-pay.
 Make sure you use your free “Welcome to Medicare” preventive visit that is included in your Part B benefits at no costs to you during the first 12 months after you enroll in Medicare.